An Old Fashioned Weekly Homemaking Routine

 Here is a glimpse of my Kitchen Day checklist in Trello:

-Tuesday – Cleaning Day
+Tuesday – Errand Day

 cleaning day doterra